zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

     captor zyradyl #

-Note that in your case, you may see one or two warning messages, but if it pertains to files already existing, don' worry about it, I also clipped all the output that [Icinga2][6] spits out when it restarts in order to save space.
+Note that in your case, you may see one or two warning messages, but if it pertains to files already existing, don't worry about it, I also clipped all the output that [Icinga2][6] spits out when it restarts in order to save space.
 These posts are long enough as it is.
 After restarting, if you check the [website for your master node][7], you will see a whole bunch of new information.
 This has also established the [certificates][8] the